wombleton/gitlaw-nz/acts/W/Waste Minimisation Act 2008.md

-    (2) A territorial authority that fails to comply with [section 55(3)][74] commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+    (2) A territorial authority that fails to comply with [section 55(3)][74] commits an offence and is liable on conviction to a fine not exceeding $20,000\.

-    (3) The following persons commit an offence and are liable on summary conviction to a fine not exceeding $5,000:
+    (3) The following persons commit an offence and are liable on conviction to a fine not exceeding $5,000:

     *   (a) a person who intentionally prevents an enforcement officer or auditor from carrying out his or her statutory functions or duties; or